-DMAS will extend the following flexibilities until the end of the federal public health emergency declaration (October 22, 2020).
+DMAS will extend the following flexibilities until the end of the federal public health emergency declaration (January 20, 2020):

-- 1. Suspend all drug co-payments for Medicaid, FAMIS, and FAMIS MOMS members. - 2.
+- 1. Suspend all drug co-payments for Medicaid and FAMIS members. - 2.
 Coverage for a 90-day supply for all drugs excluding Schedule II drugs. - 3.
-The agency makes exceptions to their published Preferred Drug List if drug shortages occur.
-This would include options for covering a brand name drug product that is a multi-source drug if a generic drug option is not available. - 4.
-DMAS will extend the following flexibility until the end of the federal public health emergency declaration (October 22, 2020): "Waive requirements for pharmacies to collect a signature upon delivery or 'proof of delivery' from patients to prevent the spread of the novel coronavirus through contamination of pens or electronic signature devices."
+Waive requirements for pharmacies to collect a signature upon delivery or 'proof of delivery' from patients to prevent the spread of the novel coronavirus through contamination of pens or electronic signature devices.
 For those circumstances where there is no patient's signature, the pharmacist shall write "COVID19," "COVID," or substantially similar language as the equivalent to receiving a signature.
-Effective August 15, 2020, DMAS shall reinstitute the pre-COVID-19 refill "too soon" edits for all drugs.